mxnuchim/mxnuchim/README.md

 :school: For starters, I'm a civil engineer turned software dev and I solve problems using code</br>
 :fountain_pen: Asides that, I'm a full stack web and mobile developer highly skilled at creating scalable solutions across various platforms using a host of bleeding edge technologies </br>
-:computer: I consider myself a doer really.
+:computer: I'm currently learning IOS development with Swift.
+And I'm doing this by building real world projects that I believe can solve problems for people.
 I like to build for the fun of it (and so I can learn new stuff too).
 You can peep my projects at <a href="(https://manuchimoliver.vercel.app)">https://manuchimoliver.vercel.app</a> </br>
 :video_game: I'm also an avid gamer, a traveller and funny enough, a writer.
 Check out my medium at: <a href="(https://medium.com/@manuchimoliver779)">https://medium.com/@manuchimoliver779</a> </br>
 :mailbox: How to reach me: <a href="manuchimoliver779@gmail.com">manuchimoliver779@gmail.com</a>